official-Ayush/codsoft_Task1/README.md

 # codsoft_Task1
-This a Cod_soft Task-1 Repository
+This a Cod_soft Task-1 Repository which uses tkinter library for making gui.